 How does it work?
 You write your HTML (really XHTML) articles and templates. sblg pulls data from the articles and merges it into the templates.
 This is usually orchestrated with a Makefile.
 And that's it.
 You can write articles in any format — like Markdown — so long it converts into XHTML.

 To get started, check if sblg is part of your system's package manager.
 If it's not, download sblg.tar.gz (SHA512), decompress, run ./configure, optionally make regress and make valgrind if valgrind is installed (you should also have jq installed), then make install.
+Systems with ancient make (like Mac OS X) will need to use bmake or update their version of make to modern times.

-The current version is 0.6.0, released on . sblg is an open source ISO C utility that depends only on libexpat.
+The current version is 0.6.1, released on . sblg is an open source ISO C utility that depends only on libexpat.
 It is a BSD.lv project and runs on OpenBSD, NetBSD, FreeBSD, Mac OS X, Linux, Solaris, and IllumOS.

 latest version

-: version 0.6.0
+: version 0.6.1

 The latest versions above are produced in a data-sblg-nav="1" element limited to one article with the version navigation tag.
 The version history, generated from version.xml source, has each version within an <article> with this tag, so the newest appears as shown in the index.xml source.